lee-dohm/hero-database/README.md

 This application is designed to work with the [HERO System 6th Edition rules][sixth-edition].

+Where the rules state that something is allowed with "GM permission", the code assumes that it is allowed since a GM will be using this application far more often than a regular player for creating all the non-player characters in the game setting.
+Optional and house rules will be made possible through the use of configuration files.

 ## Copyright

 The contents of this repository are copyright &copy; 2016-2017 by [Lee Dohm](http://www.lee-dohm.com).
 See [LICENSE][license] for details.